Restaurant Etiquette in Japan: How to Avoid Serious Faux Pas

 Japanese Food Etiquette

 Japanese curry is more similar to a sweet and mildly flavored stew than an Indian curry full of spices or a Southeast Asian curry made with coconut milk.
-It’s typically served over a big helping of rice and is eaten with a spoon.
+It is typically served over a big helping of rice and is eaten with a spoon; not chopsticks.

 Like sushi, tempura should be eaten in as few bites as possible.
 However, for bigger pieces like fried shrimp, you can take a bite and neatly place the fried shrimp back on your plate.
 If the tempura is served in a large communal dish, make sure to place your food onto your own individual dish, called a “torizara,” and not back on the communal platter.